 - energy efficiency technologies, that are related to energy conservation or demand management technologies;

-The Finance Minister and the Environment and Energy Minister, as responsible Ministers, appoint members to the CEFC Board.
-The Environment and Energy Minister, as the nominated Minister, approves payments.
+The Minister for Finance and the Minister for Climate Change And Energy, as responsible Ministers, appoint members to the CEFC Board and issue directions about the performance of the CEFC’s investment function.
+The Minister for Climate Change and Energy, as the nominated Minister, approves payments.

 For queries regarding CEFC investments, or if you are seeking funding from CEFC, please refer to the Clean Energy Finance Corporation website.
-Queries on policy matters regarding the CEFC should be directed to the Department of the Environment and Energy, who have the primary portfolio responsibility for the CEFC.
+Queries on policy matters regarding the CEFC should be directed to the Department Climate Change, Energy, the Environment and Water , which has the primary portfolio responsibility for the CEFC.

-The Clean Energy Finance Corporation Investment Mandate Direction 2019 came into effect on 17 December 2019 and contains a benchmark rate of return and a risk statement for:
+The Clean Energy Finance Corporation Investment Mandate Direction 2023 came into effect on 22 July 2023 and contains a benchmark rate of return and a risk statement for the: